fleetdm/fleet/handbook/sales/README.md

 - If the contact's organization in Salesforce is incorrect and we know where they're moving to, navigate to the contact in Salesforce, change the "Account name" to the contact's new organization, and save.

+### Create a subscription order form

+1. Navigate to the ["Template gallery"](https://docs.google.com/document/u/0/?tgif=d&ftv=1) in Google Docs and create a copy of the "TEMPLATE - Order form".
+2. Add/remove table rows as needed for multi-year deals.
+3. Where possible, include a graphic of the customer's logo.
+Use good judgement and omit if a high quality graphic is unavailable.
+If in doubt, ask Digital Experience for help.

+> **Important**
+> - All changes to the [subscription agreement template](https://docs.google.com/document/d/1X4fh2LsuFtAVyQDnU1ZGBggqg-Ec00vYHACyckEooqA/edit?tab=t.0), or [standard terms](http://fleetdm.com/terms) must be brought to ["🦢🗣 Design review (#g-digital-experience)"](https://app.zenhub.com/workspaces/-g-digital-experience-6451748b4eb15200131d4bab/board?sprints=none) for approval.
+> - All non-standard (from another party) subscription agreements, NDAs, and similar contracts require legal review from Digital Experience before being signed.
+[Create an issue to request legal review](https://github.com/fleetdm/confidential/blob/main/.github/ISSUE_TEMPLATE/contract-review.md).

 ### Send a quote

-During the buying cycle, the champion will need to start the process to secure funding in cooperation with the economic buyer and the finance org.

-All quotes and purchase orders must be approved by CRO before being sent to the prospect or customer.
+In order to be transparent, Fleet sends order forms within 30 days of opportunity creation in most cases.
+All quotes and purchase orders must be approved by the CRO and 🌐 [Head of Digital Experience](https://fleetdm.com/handbook/digital-experience#team) before being sent to the prospect or customer.
 Often, the CRO will request legal review of any unique terms required.

-The Fleet owner of the opportunity (usually AE or CSM) will prepare a quote and/or a Purchase Order when requested.
+To prepare the and send a subscription order form the Fleet owner of the opportunity (usually AE or CSM) will:

-- Because the champion may need to socialize "what is Fleet" or "what are we getting when buying Fleet," it is most often best to send the quote in [slide form](https://docs.google.com/presentation/d/15kbqm0OYPf1OmmTZvDp4F7VvMERnX4K6TMYqCYNr-wI/edit?usp=sharing).
+1. Follow the steps to [create an order form](https://fleetdm.com/handbook/sales#create-a-subscription-order-from)
 - Docusign can be used to create a [standard Purchase Order](https://www.loom.com/share/Loom-Message-16-January-2023-2ba8cf195ec645ebabac267d7df59823?sid=214f8c6b-beb3-427a-a3a8-e8c20b5dc350) if no special terms or pricing are needed.
 - Before sending to prospect, work with the Finance team to verify if sales tax needs to be charged and, if so, how much.
+Create a subscription agreement

 ### Schedule a Solutions Consultant for prospect meeting